za3k/za3k.com/archive/ninjas.md

     - A star is thrown from each player to revive a downed ninja.

 Exam Score
 - At the end of the game, **your score is the number of stars you threw**.
 My recommended method is to guess.
-If you want to keep track, make a tally mark whenever you throw a star.
+If you want to keep exact track, make a tally mark whenever you throw a star.
 This is your individual score.
 The team score is the sum of the individual scores.
-- (Game 6+, optional) The ninjas **fail the final exam if the timer runs out** and they haven't won (I suggest 5 to 30 minutes as a good limit).
-They also lose one point from their team score for each minute that passed before they sucessfully passed their exam.
+- (Game 6+, optional) The ninjas **fail the final exam if the timer runs out** and they haven't won.

 ## Roles (game 1-2)
 There are no roles.
 All players introduce any problems and award any points (explained below).